jreisinger/docs/data/notes/mngt/sre.md

 * invented by Google (planet-scale products)
 * hire software engineers to run products i.e. to do operations
-* they create systems that do the work otherwise done by sysadmins
+* they create SW systems that do the work otherwise done by sysadmins

 Advantages